lee0c/lee0c.github.io/_posts/2026/2026-01-07-intro-to-git.md

 remember how I said we could use `git clone` to work on an existing project?
 If we did that, we'd be getting that project from a *remote* server - not our *local* machine.

 the world of git servers is vast - hell, you can run your own! - but we're going to just mention a few major hosts: GitHub, GitLab, and Codeberg.
-For this walkthrough, we're going to work with GitLab, but you'll find that the UI is pretty similar across all three, so if you've got a GitHub or Codeberg account feel free to use that.
+For this walkthrough, we're going to work with Codeberg, but you'll find that the UI is pretty similar across all three, so if you've got a GitHub or Codeberg account feel free to use that.

-let's head on over to [GitLab](https://gitlab.com/){:target="_blank} First off, we'll make an account.
+let's head on over to [Codeberg](https://codeberg.org/){:target="_blank"} First off, we'll make an account.

 now we'll make a new project using the `+` in the upper right.
 Choose a blank project, set a name, and pick a "namespace" - our username.
 Visibility level is up to you.
 Uncheck the option to create a README file; we'll be adding our own files in a moment.